ssfarias/testsdeel/README.md

 ```
 project cypress
-Fixtures: Folder with the BDD (.robot files)
 └───integration: Folder with tests (.spec.js files)
 └───plugins: Folder with plugins configuration files
-└───reports: Code with mapped pages (.py files)
+└───reports: Foled with the reports
      └───mocha: Post with the reports generated in json
-     └───mochareports-hhml: Folder with html reports, generated from jason
+     └───mochareports-hhml: Folder with html reports
-└───screenshots: Folder intended to store evidence of images
+└───screenshots: Folder to store evidence imagens
-└───support: Folder for auxiliary classes and pageobjects
+└───support: Folder for auxiliary class and pageobjects
-    └───pageobjects Folder with pageobjects (files js)
+    └───pageobjects: Folder with pageobjects (files js)
 └───videos: Folders designed to store video evidence

 ```